 Photo: Elena’s Pantry

 Cashew milk has a rich and creamy consistency that’s perfect for recipes that result in a thick and velvety consistency.
-It’s loaded with beneficial fats, proteins, and a variety of vitamins and minerals that promote heart-health, strong bones, and many more benefits.
+It’s loaded with beneficial fats, proteins, and a variety of vitamins and minerals that promote heart health, strong bones, and other benefits.

 Brands such as So Delicious and Silk, make cashew milk and can be found in the refrigerator section of your local natural foods store and well-stocked supermarkets.